What does a VFX Colorist do? Christian Ganea shares his views and workflows on some of Hollywood's biggest movies & shows at DNEG.

 The latest release of DaVinci Resolve 15 is very exciting.
 But it's currently in 'Public Beta'.
 What does this term really mean?
 And how can you update to it without putting your computer (or your projects) at risk?

-Recently we've been getting a lot questions from young members asking how to get started as a professional colorist and how has grading changed over the years?
-We tackle those questions and more in this audio Insight of From The MailBag.
+We've got lots of questions from members asking how to get started as a professional colorist and how has grading changed over the years?

 Learn what one colorist thinks of DaVinci Resolve 15 Public Beta the first time he launches it.
 Not on the trade show floor in Las Vegas where he first saw it... but in quiet of his suite.
 And discover the huge new feature no one is talking about!